 Noteworthy too is the recent discovery of his ethnic background.

+Unlocking this discovery was an issue of the first Afro-American newspaper FREEDOM'S JOURNAL, 28th March 1829, describing how British subject George Hamlet, when travelling from his New York home, was imprisoned in Norfolk, Virginia as he lacked documentation proving him a free man in the slave-owning state.
 Revealingly, the article continues "...the father of the individual is Mr. William HAMLET...a man of colour who is profile painter to his Britannic Majesty and...Royal Family, and his mother is a white subject of the same government".

 In an August 1788 advertisement in the SALISBURY and WINCHESTER JOURNAL, William Hamlet Snr proudly described himself "...a self-taught PAINTER".
 Doubtless he tutored his namesake son.
-By 1801 Hamlet Jnr probably considered himself sufficiently schooled, as aged 21, he relocated to Bath and married Salisbury-born Jane Fox (1778-1859) there in the August of that year.
+By 1801 Hamlet Jnr probably considered himself sufficiently schooled, as aged 21, he relocated to Bath marrying Salisbury-born Jane Fox (1778-1859) there in the August of that year.

 Hamlet Jnr would have encountered considerable competition in Bath and not just from itinerant profilists during 'The Season'.
-Two well-patronised artists, Charles Rosenberg (ca. 1745-1844) and Jacob Spornberg (1768-after 1840) had been established in Bath since 1790.
+Two well-patronised artists, Charles Rosenberg (ca. 1755-1844) and Jacob Spornberg (1768-after 1840) had been established in Bath since 1790.
 Furthermore, McKechnie records Rosenberg the most prolific profilist of the day.

 In 1806, he is also made a Freemason, joining the 'Lodge of Virtue', and perhaps the same year, makes the short move to 17 Union Passage where, joined by his father, both worked until 1810, after which they relocated to 12 Union Street until 1814.
 With 2 shared printed 'WILLIAM HAMLET' trade labels, attributing works to either man can be problematic, as Hamet Jnr's developing style closely resembled his father's.
 However, only Hamlet Jnr painted bronze highlighted silhouettes, coloured profile miniatures, drew en grisaille or used ivory.